Get a 20% Bonus on Transfers from Capital One to Flying Blue

 Still, it could be a great use of Capital One Venture points if you’re looking to score a cheaper trip to Europe or fly in business class.
 Keep in mind you can also use Capital One points to book a flight directly, then zero it out with the Purchase Eraser function.

 No matter which bank you’re talking about, there’s no better time to use points than when there’s a transfer bonus.
-And with the ongoing sale on flights to Europe through Air France/KLM, this 20% transfer bonus could work out quite well.
+And with a handful of great trips you can book using Air France/KLM, this 20% 20% transfer bonus from Capital One could work out quite well.

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.